About Hu Lab

 Introduction to Our Research

-For that, we need to understand the non-equilibrium light-driven chemical catalysis or materials synthesis processes, involving charge separation, charge transfer, and chemical transport at a PEC interface.
+Thus, we can understand the non-equilibrium light-driven chemical catalysis or materials synthesis processes, involving charge separation, charge transfer, and chemical transport at semiconductor-liquid interfaces.

 Our Research Direction